 Paying close attention to weather is a way of life for us.
 We take it seriously, and understand that there are many moods to Oklahoma weather.
 On the day of a farm table dinner, we check the weather report frequently.
 We do not cancel in the event of rain, or other normal weather situations.
 The porch is covered and protected.
-In the months when it may be cold, we keep the size of the group small enough that we can seat guests inside the cabin.

 If it becomes apparent that we will be in the path of severe weather (i.e., tornadoes, ice), we will pay close attention and make a decision whether or not to hold the event.
 If we decide to cancel, we will contact you by email or text (using the cellphone number provided at the time of your reservation) and offer options to honor your paid admission to the dinner.
 If we choose not to cancel, but the weather report concerns you enough that you feel it is best for you not to attend, please email us at firstname.lastname@example.org or call us at 918-284-8169 and we will let you know what options are available to you.